Documentation Index

 It provides you with two options:

-- Scale the number of production cluster deployments
+- Scale the number of Dedicated deployments serving your

-serving your workload, allowing to route requests over up to 10 production
+workload, allowing to route requests over up to 10 Dedicated deployments and

 - Optionally, scale the number of Cube Store routers, allowing for increased